For the person who has cancer

 With the stress cancer causes, it’s important that you take care of yourself – the whole person – not just the cancer.
-Some people may want to become more “in tune” with themselves, or just do things that take their mind off the disease.
+Some people want to become more “in tune” with themselves, or just do things that take their mind off the disease.
 Do what you need to do.
 Physical activities such as walking, dancing, and yoga can improve your sense of well-being and make you more aware of your body.
 Poetry, music, drawing, and reading are also creative ways to express yourself and keep your mind off cancer.
 Meditation and relaxation training can help with anxiety and symptom control.
-Taking on a new and challenging activity can give you a sense of accomplishment, as well as help reduce stress.
+Taking on a new and challenging activity can give you a sense of accomplishment, and can help reduce stress, too.

 Taking care of yourself also means accepting help from others.
 When a person is diagnosed with cancer, he or she may need to ask for and accept help for the first time ever.
 This can include help from friends and family or outside help.
-Asking for help does not mean you are a weak person.
-Arranging transportation to and from treatment, getting medical equipment to use at home, hiring a home health aide, or finding someone to watch the children while you are getting treatments are just a few of the many tasks that may need to be done.
+Asking for help doesn’t mean you are weak.
+Arranging transportation to and from treatment, getting medical equipment to use at home, hiring a home health aide, or finding someone to watch the children while you’re getting treatments are just a few of the many tasks that may need to be done.
 Handling all of these changes along with your regular responsibilities can be stressful.
 To manage well, most people need help.